2024-25 Edition

 New undergraduate students (first term) who enroll in classes, pay fees, but submit a withdrawal form after the 3rd week of the quarter are eligible to apply for readmission when ready to return to UCI.
 New students are not eligible for readmission if they submit a withdrawal form before the 3rd week of the quarter; these students will need to reapply for admission.
 New students who never pay fees or enroll in classes must also reapply for admission and are ineligible for readmission as described above.

-If a student has been academically disqualified from the University or has left the University while on probation or is subject to disqualification, or has lost their student status, the student must apply for readmission.
+If a student has been academically disqualified from the University or has left the University while on academic notice or is subject to disqualification, or has lost their student status, the student must apply for readmission.

 Transcripts for courses taken at other institutions must be submitted to both the Office of Admissions and the academic advising office of the School or program which offers the intended major of the student applying for readmission.